Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: Conclusion

 We introduced \acf{robin}, a diffusion-based \ac{hgnn} that utilizes \acp{ampn} to refine mesh-based predictions across scales.
 Leveraging the expressiveness of multiscale message passing and the accuracy of diffusion, \ac{robin} outperforms state-of-the-art simulators on varied nonlinear solid mechanics tasks in terms of predictive accuracy.
 These tasks include a novel~\textsc{BendingBeam} dataset that reveals limitations of current learned simulators. \ac{robi}, \ac{robin}'s inference scheme, parallelizes diffusion across time steps, reducing inference runtime by up to an order of magnitude without sacrificing accuracy.
 We validated \ac{robin} on three challenging datasets, including the new \textsc{BendingBeam} benchmark, and demonstrated significant gains in accuracy and efficiency.
 We discuss the broader impact of this work and our method in Appendix~\ref{apx:broader_impact}.

-\textbf{Limitations and Future Work.} \ac{robin} currently does not possess SO(3) equivariance, limiting its applicability to predictions involving tensor fields or anisotropic materials.
+\textbf{Limitations and Future Work.} \ac{robin} currently does not possess SO(3) equivariance.
+Adding this property could improve the accuracy of orientation-sensitive predictions.
 We focus on \ac{ddpm}, while other diffusion formulations or denoising schedules could provide valuable insights and further enhance performance.
 Similarly, our experiments cover nonlinear solid mechanics, and extensions to other domains, such as fluid dynamics, are a promising direction.
 Lastly, \ac{robin}'s combination of fast inference and high accuracy opens opportunities for accelerating multi-stage design and optimization workflows.